kahnvex/endpoints/README.md

 ## Usage

-Use Endpoints to create an endpoint pattern, then call methods on that pattern to get promises back.
-Simple as that.
+Use Endpoints to create an endpoint pattern, then call methods on that pattern and get promises back.
+No pyramid of doom.
+Code over configuration.

 ```javascript
 var Endpoints = require('endpointsjs');